m-dml/m-dml.github.io/seminar.md

 To get updates about each meeting or suggest a topic, please [join our mailing list](https://groups.google.com/forum/#!forum/mlhzg/join).

 ## Future Topics
+Our seminar is currently on holiday break and will return in early 2021.

+## Past Topics
 ### 20. "Turning the Tide" 01.12.20
 Zegou Zhang will present "Reconstruction of the Basin-Wide Sea Level Variability in the North Sea Using Coastal Data and Generative Adversarial Networks,"[pdf](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2020JC016402) recently published from the from the [Hydrodynamics and Data Assimilation](https://www.hzg.de/institutes_platforms/coastal_research/system_analysis/data_analysis_assimilation/index.php.en) group at HZG together with  Sebastian Grayek and Emil Stanev.